 State Environmental Justice Cooperative Agreements (SEJCA)

 The State Environmental Justice Cooperative Agreement (SEJCA) program was developed by EPA’s Office of Environmental Justice, with input from the National Environmental Justice Advisory Council (NEJAC) and the Environmental Council of the States (ECOS), to support projects that utilize collaborative problem solving to address environmental and public health issues, such as childhood lead poisoning and exposure to air pollution.
-The purpose of this new program is to promote environmental justice in State government activities and to advance strategies that result in improvements in public health and the environment.

 The projects supported through SEJCA are designed to build broad, results-oriented partnerships that work to improve environmental and public health in communities disproportionately exposed to environmental harms and risks.
 These projects are designed to be replicable in other communities facing similar challenges.